 Burning too much energy while exercising will drain the body’s strength making it hard for you to menstruate.

 a common cause consisting of the formation of cysts on the ovaries which affects regular ovulation.

-What are the types of irregularities?
+What are the types of irregularities in period?